bot0024/Bot-CyberSecurity-Portfolio/README.md

 # Portfolio Overview

-This portfolio showcases my progress and achievements in cybersecurity, highlighting projects and tasks completed during my journey to earn the Google Cybersecurity Professional Certificate.
+This portfolio showcases my progress and achievements in cybersecurity, highlighting projects and tasks completed during my journey to earn the Google Cybersecurity Certificate.
 It demonstrates practical insights and hands-on experience with concepts essential to cybersecurity and system management.
 > To provide enhanced clarity and detail, some of the documents are formatted in .DOCX.
 This enables:
 * Advanced styling and formatting
 * Vibrant presentations